 Vanderbilt's system of graduated sanctions and structured accountability action plans is designed to educate and effect reflection on the part of students as well as to effect students' voluntary compliance with the policies and regulations established to protect themselves, other students, and the community.
+To accomplish these goals, an Accountability Officer need not progress sequentially through the available sanctions and action plans; rather, they must weigh what level of response would most effectively 1) stop the behavior, 2) prevent its reoccurrence, and 3) mitigate future and ongoing impacts to the community.
+Several additional factors are considered when determining sanctions and the components of an accountability action plan.
+In addition to a student's previous record, the circumstances surrounding the violation-such as the nature and severity of the event and the impact on others-may also be considered.
+Finally, a student's level of cooperation and honesty during the incident and throughout the accountability process may inform the appropriate response to a policy violation.
+Factors that are not considered include any and all corollary consequences that may result due to a student violating University policy, including, but not limited to, concerns about impact on study away, graduate study, career, or the like.

-In all cases, accountability bodies have authority to establish various sanctions and accountability action plans appropriate to violations.
+Accordingly, accountability bodies have authority to establish various sanctions and accountability action plans appropriate to violations in all cases.
 Routine sanctions and accountability action plans may be established for certain violations and may also be appealed to the appropriate body according to prescribed appeal procedures.
-Sanctions and accountability action plans may also be applied in combination.
-For example, a student may be suspended for one term and reenroll subject to restrictions (as in probation) for the next term.
-Sanctions effective for an indefinite period are rarely imposed, but on occasions when they are, the accountability body imposing the sanction will consult appropriate University administrators to recommend the conditions that must be met to bring the sanction period to a close.

-Several factors are considered when determining sanctions and the components of an accountability action plan.
-In addition to a student's previous record, the circumstances surrounding the violation-such as the nature and severity of the event and the impact on others-may also be considered.
-Finally, a student's level of cooperation and honesty throughout the accountability process may inform the appropriate response to a policy violation.